Traditionally speaking, your options for keeping your comforter in place inside of a duvet cover were limited.

 Before we begin our comparison, let’s briefly discuss why safety pins are just not a good option for keeping a comforter in place when using a duvet cover.

 Safety pins are clearly cheap, and are very handy, as they’re usually common in most households.
 They’re also easy to use and stay firmly in place.

 The main disadvantage of safety pins, however, outweighs the list of advantages above.
-The problem is safety pins (which gets magnified as your duvet cover ages), is that they cause a lot of damage to your cover.
+The problem with safety pins is that they cause a lot of damage to your cover.

 Every time you wash your duvet cover, you insert the safety pins in a slightly different location after you place your comforter back into the cover.
 Over time, this leads to dozens, if not hundreds of small holes in your cover.